mv-2112/canonical-openstack-docs/explanation/architecture.rst

 The compute role encapsulates the hypervisor component on the cloud;
-specifically this includes the Nova Compute service, the Libvirt/QEMU virtualisation stack, OVN (Open Virtual Network) and OVS (Open vSwitch) services for software defined networking and a Neutron service for provision of metadata to instances.
+specifically this includes the Nova Compute service, the Libvirt/QEMU virtualization stack, OVN (Open Virtual Network) and OVS (Open vSwitch) services for software defined networking and a Neutron service for provision of metadata to instances.

-Nodes with the compute role should be hardware virtualisation (KVM) capable otherwise user-space emulation is used for instances which has a significant performance impact.
+Nodes with the compute role should be hardware virtualization (KVM) capable otherwise user-space emulation is used for instances which has a significant performance impact.